jeffomidvaran/allButIthIndexProduct/README.md

 # allButIthIndexProduct

-funtion to calculate all multiplying all but the ith index in 0(N)
+funtion to calculate all product of all values in an array but the ith index in 0(N)